micromatch/extglob/README.md

 ### Related projects

+You might also be interested in these projects:

-* [braces](https://www.npmjs.com/package/braces): Fastest brace expansion for node.js, with the most complete support for the Bash 4.3 braces… [more](https://github.com/jonschlinkert/braces) | [homepage](https://github.com/jonschlinkert/braces "Fastest brace expansion for node.js, with the most complete support for the Bash 4.3 braces specification.")
+* [braces](https://www.npmjs.com/package/braces): Bash-like brace expansion, implemented in JavaScript.
+Safer than other brace expansion libs, with complete support… [more](https://github.com/micromatch/braces) | [homepage](https://github.com/micromatch/braces "Bash-like brace expansion, implemented in JavaScript.
+Safer than other brace expansion libs, with complete support for the Bash 4.3 braces specification, without sacrificing speed.")
 * [expand-brackets](https://www.npmjs.com/package/expand-brackets): Expand POSIX bracket expressions (character classes) in glob patterns. | [homepage](https://github.com/jonschlinkert/expand-brackets "Expand POSIX bracket expressions (character classes) in glob patterns.")
 * [expand-range](https://www.npmjs.com/package/expand-range): Fast, bash-like range expansion.
 Expand a range of numbers or letters, uppercase or lowercase.
-See… [more](https://github.com/jonschlinkert/expand-range) | [homepage](https://github.com/jonschlinkert/expand-range "Fast, bash-like range expansion.
+Used… [more](https://github.com/jonschlinkert/expand-range) | [homepage](https://github.com/jonschlinkert/expand-range "Fast, bash-like range expansion.
 Expand a range of numbers or letters, uppercase or lowercase.
-See the benchmarks.
-Used by micromatch.")
+Used by [micromatch].")
 * [fill-range](https://www.npmjs.com/package/fill-range): Fill in a range of numbers or letters, optionally passing an increment or `step` to… [more](https://github.com/jonschlinkert/fill-range) | [homepage](https://github.com/jonschlinkert/fill-range "Fill in a range of numbers or letters, optionally passing an increment or `step` to use, or create a regex-compatible range with `options.toRegex`")
 * [micromatch](https://www.npmjs.com/package/micromatch): Glob matching for javascript/node.js.
-A drop-in replacement and faster alternative to minimatch and multimatch. | [homepage](https://github.com/jonschlinkert/micromatch "Glob matching for javascript/node.js.
+A drop-in replacement and faster alternative to minimatch and multimatch. | [homepage](https://github.com/micromatch/micromatch "Glob matching for javascript/node.js.
 A drop-in replacement and faster alternative to minimatch and multimatch.")

 ### Contributing